arvidn/libtorrent/docs/features.rst

 * Solaris

 It uses Boost.Asio, Boost.Optional, Boost.System, Boost.Multiprecision,
-Boost.Pool, Boost.Python (for bindings), Boost.CRC and various
+Boost.Pool, Boost.Python (for bindings), Boost.CRC, Boost.JSON and various
 other boost libraries.
-At least version 1.70 of boost is required.
+At least version 1.75 of boost is required.

 Since libtorrent uses Boost.Asio it will take full advantage of high performance network APIs on the most popular platforms.
 I/O completion ports on windows,